elementGEMO/ScalesOfTheAsclepiusThunderstoreAssets/README.md

 ## Scales of the Asclepius <sup><sub>( SotA )</sup></sub>

 Currently small content pack that focuses on adding more ``Support`` focused content, whether it be through items, soon-to-be enemies and elites.
 This mod currently has 5 items, with 2 locked behind ``Survivors of the Void``.
+Also multiplayer friendly!
 <br>- Made by **Gemo** ``@noodlegemo``

 All content from this mod is entirely toggleable in game through the ``Expansion Icon`` <img src="https://github.com/elementGEMO/ScalesOfTheAsclepiusThunderstoreAssets/blob/main/VisualAssets/expansionIconNoBackground.png?raw=true" width="32">.